joerg-schneider/blizz/README.md

 :rocket: …which offers pre-built PySpark & Pandas decorators for most common data checks & transformations – all based on metadata,

-:running: …which gives supports your workflow with boostrapping tools to generate basic code and Sphinx documentations
+:running: …which supports your workflow with boostrapping tools to generate basic code and Sphinx documentations

 then **blizz** is for you!